nextcloud/docker/README.md

 At first, make sure you have chosen the right base image (fpm or apache) and added features you wanted (see below).
 In every case, you  would want to add a database container and docker volumes to get easy access to your persistent data.
 When you want to have your server reachable from the internet, adding HTTPS-encryption is mandatory!
 See below for more information.

+The examples here use docker-compose on the same machine as the reverse gatway is assumed.
+If the nextclouod installation and the reverse gateway are on different machines or you are using a docker swarm, you need to relax the access restrictions a bit.

 ## Base version - apache
 This version will use the apache image and add a mariaDB container.
 The volumes are set to keep your data persistent.
 This setup provides **no ssl encryption** and is intended to run behind a proxy.